 Xinjiang Encompass 21 Days

-Xinjiang Encompass is an ideal tour for those who like to explore the full sites of Xinjiang, the biggest province in China, explore the relics on the Silk Road.
+Xinjiang Encompass is an ideal tour for those who like to explore the full sites in Xinjiang, the biggest province in China, and the relics on the Silk Road.

 Day 1.
 Arrival Urumqi